TheAmeliaDeWitt/Glowstone-1/docs/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attention or advances.
-* Trolling, insulting/derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory comments, and personal or political attacks.
-* Public or private harassment (generally, if someone asks you to stop, then stop)
+* Public or private harassment (generally, if someone asks you to stop, then stop).
-* Publishing others' private information — such as a physical or electronic address — without explicit permission
+* Publishing others' private information — such as a physical or electronic address — without explicit permission.
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Our Responsibilities